mindsdb/aipdf/README.md

-# AIPDF: Simple PDF OCR with GPT-like Multimodal Models
+# AIPDF: Minimalistic PDF to Markdown (and others), with GPT-like Multimodal Models

-Screw traditional OCRs or heavy libraries to get data from PDFs, GenAI does a better job!

 AIPDF is a stand-alone, minimalistic, yet powerful pure Python library that leverages multi-modal gen AI models (OpenAI, llama3 or compatible alternatives) to extract data from PDFs and convert it into various formats such as Markdown or JSON.